slimgroup/JutulDarcyRules.jl/README.md

 ## Authors

-This repository is written by Ziyi Yin from the [Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu/) (SLIM) at the Georgia Institute of Technology.
+This package is developed by the researchers at the [Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu/) (SLIM) at the Georgia Institute of Technology.

 If you have any question, we welcome your contributions to our software by opening issue or pull request.